 GC244 Topics in Art History

 This course is a discussion and exposition of specific areas and subjects in art history.
 It presents information on the cultural impact, artistic value, and historic significance of art movements and developments.
-Prerequisite: EN101 English 1: Composition or EN106 English 1: Composition and Reading.
+Prerequisite: EN101 English 1: Composition.